Yunpx/Sparta-tic-tac-toe/README.md

 for (var i = 0; i < winConditions.length; i++) {
   for (var j = 0; j < winConditions[i].length; j++) {
     if(number ==winConditions[i][j]){
-      check if it has class of X or O ,then return boolean }
+      check if it has class of X or O ,then return booleanSSSSSS }
   }
 }